Rahxl-saini/ZEREXIA/README.md

 # ZEREXIA
-# Full Stack Stock Trading Platform
+AS a Full Stack Stock Trading Platform